W. P. Carey (NYSE:WPC) Releases FY 2022 Earnings Guidance

-W. P. Carey (NYSE:WPC – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
+W. P. Carey (NYSE:WPC – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $5.22-$5.30 for the period.
 The company issued revenue guidance of -.
-W. P. Carey also updated its FY22 guidance to $5.22-5.30 EPS.

 W. P. Carey Increases Dividend